AdobeDocs/certification.en/help/certifications/ac/ac-p-business.md

 ---
-title: Adobe Commerce Commerce Business Practitioner Professional Certification
+title: Business Practitioner Professional Certification
-description: Learn how to become a certified Adobe Business Practitioner Professional.
+description: Learn how to become a certified Adobe Business Practitioner Professional in Adobe [!DNL Commerce].
 solution: Commerce
 role: Developer
 badge: label="Exam AD0-E712" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Commerce Business Practitioner professional
+# Certification journey for Adobe [!DNL Commerce] Business Practitioner professional

 Learn how to become a certified Adobe Business Practitioner Professional.

-## Minimum experience:
+## Minimum experience

-You should have a minimum of 6 months hands-on experience with Magento Open Source version 2.4.3 using the LUMA or BLANK theme and basic understanding of Adobe Commerce version 2.4.3.
+You should have a minimum of 6 months hands-on experience with [!DNL Magento Open Source] version 2.4.3 using the LUMA or BLANK theme and basic understanding of Adobe [!DNL Commerce] version 2.4.3.

 Additionally, you should have a basic understanding of the eCommerce experience, as well as familiarity with the following concepts: